nongjamie/SoftSpecLab_AndroidStudioTutorial/README.md

 * These are the code that I study from Aj.Jittat in SoftSpecLab class.

-* You can study some his course by this [link](https://www.youtube.com/watch?v=T-sM8luv2U8&list=PLii-CvAgf-8iAFvIjwJeenIxHZmVTMX-j&index=6)
+* You can study some tutorial about android studio with kotlin support with him  by this [link](https://www.youtube.com/watch?v=T-sM8luv2U8&list=PLii-CvAgf-8iAFvIjwJeenIxHZmVTMX-j&index=6)